Senths02/portfolio/src/content/world-cup-moments.md

 >Overall, participants appreciated the ability to consume match content while honouring other commitments.

-In addition to reducing screen time, while consuming match content, Researchers found there was a positive impact in:
+In addition to reducing screen time, while consuming match content, researchers found there was a positive impact in:

 - Connecting with others
 - Pursuing pleasure
 - Having autonomy

-In addition, participants provided us with valuable feedback on the interaction, UI, and data visualisations to develop the features further.
+Participants also provided us with valuable feedback on the interaction, UI, and data visualisations, to develop the features further.
 <br>

 </details>